Sofic profiles of $S(\omega )$ and computability: Introduction

 We remind the reader that an abstract group $G$ is called {\bf sofic} if $G$ embeds into a metric ultraproduct of finite symmetric groups with the Hamming distance $d_{H}$, where the latter is defined as follows

 (see \cite{CL}, \cite{pestov}).
 It is an open question of M. Gromov whether every countable group is sofic.

-A more detailed approach to this notion was suggested by Arzhantseva, Cherix and de Cornulier, see for example \cite{cornulier2}.
+A more detailed approach to this notion was suggested by Y. de Cornulier in \cite{cornulier2}.
 Firstly as in \cite{cornulier2} we call a finite subset $E$ of a group $G$ with $1$ a {\bf chunk} of $G$.
 In the definition below we assume that $\mathsf{inf} \emptyset = +\infty$.